Essential Permaculture Weekend Training

 Come Away With:

-Besides a deeper understanding of permaculture, we will provide a wealth of handouts and links that will assist in anchoring the training and help to facilitate one’s continuing education.
+Besides a deeper understanding of permaculture, we will provide a generous number of handouts and links that will assist in anchoring the training and help to facilitate one’s continuing education.

 | Learn about Backyard and Apartment Sized Aquaponics Systems